top of page

 Pennsylvania now requires all businesses--no matter their size, for-profit and non-profit, in-state and out-of-state--to file an annual report with the PA Department of State (DOS) starting in 2025 and each year thereafter.

 A company's annual report due date is based on what type of entity it is.
-Corporations (for-profit and non-profit) must file by June 30.
-LLCs must file by September 30.
-All other entities, such as limited partnerships, must file by December 31.

 The filing fee for for-profit entities is $7.00.
 The annual report is free for non-profit entities.